How does the alcohol detox process work?

-If you are suffering with alcohol addiction, it may be necessary for you to go through a medically assisted withdrawal detoxification or ‘detox’ process as an important first step, before you are able to receive comprehensive therapy for your alcohol addiction.
+If you are suffering with alcohol addiction, it may be necessary for you to go through a medically assisted alcohol detoxification or ‘detox’ process as an important first step, before you are able to receive comprehensive therapy and support for your alcohol addiction.

 The purpose of Life Works’ detox programme is to systematically remove all traces of alcohol from your body and assist you in managing the withdrawal symptoms that are commonly experienced when you stop consuming alcohol.
 Our rigorous, 10-day programme has been designed to ensure that the process is safe, efficient, thorough and managed as seamlessly as possible for each client, in a supportive environment.

-The Life Works medically assisted detox programme is driven by the principle that each and every one of our clients experiences the detox process differently.
-As such, we ensure that each detox programme is bespoke, in order to foster the best possible outcomes for each individual.
-Ultimately, the goal of detox is to help you to tackle the physical side of your alcohol addiction, and by doing so, enable you to address the underlying issues that caused your addiction to develop in the first place.
+Ultimately, the goal of alcohol detox is to help you to tackle the physical side of your alcohol addiction, and by doing so, enable you to address the underlying issues that caused your addiction to develop in the first place.

-A comprehensive medical assessment with a detox specialist
+A comprehensive medical assessment with an alcohol detox specialist

-Prior to commencing with alcohol addiction treatment at Life Works, you will have the opportunity to undergo our free initial addictions assessment.
-During this, a member of our expert team will assess your condition, and determine whether a medically assisted withdrawal detoxification is appropriate for you.
+Prior to commencing with alcohol detox at Life Works, you will have the opportunity to undergo our free assessment.
+During this, a member of our expert team will assess your condition, and determine whether a medically assisted detoxification is appropriate for you.

 If it is recommended that you receive a detox for your alcohol addiction, the next step will be for you to undergo a comprehensive medical assessment with one of our addictions experts.
 The purpose of this is to gather relevant information on your medical history as well as the nature of your alcohol addiction, and use this to develop a personalised detox plan.
 The structure and length of your detox plan will be guided by the following factors: